jw-coder84/CI-Project-Portfolio-1/README.md

 ## Issues that were encountered during testing
 * I tried to use some code from the love running project for the layout of the game info div elements.
 This was more than what I needed.
 It was difficult to adapt.
 I looked at one of the html lessons from Code Institute and found a solution to line the div elements in a row.
 This was much more simple and straight forward.
 * Centralising the content moved the hr divide lines to the right, leaving a gap on the left side of the page.
 I wrapped each game info div element in section tags and left the hr tags outside.
 The hr tags there then unaffected from the centering of the game info content.
+* The were lots of adjustments and tweaking of the CSS regarding the positioning and size of the different HTML elements.
+This was the case for for desktop, tablet and mobile screen sizes.

 ## HTML Validator issues
 * I used header tags for the text in the table header (th) cells.
+This was flagged as an error because a header element e.g. \<h4\> must not be a descendant of the \<th\> element.
 I replaced these with strong tags to make the text bold.
-* The first row of the release info table had one th cell.
-The rows below had two td cells.
-I added a 'colspan' attribute to the th cell and game it a value of 2 so the cell would span both of the columns in the rows below.
+* The first row of the release info table had one th cell in one column.
+The rows below had two td cells in two comlumns.
+The rows exceeding the column count of the first was flagged as a warning.
+I added a 'colspan' attribute to the th cell and gave it a value of 2 so the cell would span both of the columns in the rows below.